MicrosoftDocs/msix-docs/msix-src/index.md

 :::row:::
     :::column:::
         ### Package existing Windows apps
         MSIX Packaging Tool enables you to update existing Win32 application packages to the MSIX format.
-[More...](mpt-overview.md)
+[Learn more](mpt-overview.md)
     :::column-end:::
     :::column:::
         ### Use MSIX anywhere
 	The MSIX SDK enables developers on various platforms to pack and unpack packages for distribution from either the Microsoft Store, or their own content distribution networks.
-[More...](msix-sdk-overview.md)
+[Learn more](msix-sdk-overview.md)
     :::column-end:::
 :::row-end:::
 :::row:::
         :::column:::
         ### Install MSIX app packages
         App Installer allows for installation and updates of any MSIX app package that is locally available or on any content distribution network.
-[More...](/windows/uwp/packaging/appinstaller-root?context=/windows/msix/render)
+[Learn more](/windows/uwp/packaging/appinstaller-root?context=/windows/msix/render)
     :::column-end:::
     :::column:::
 	### Package support framework
 	PSF enables your app to bypass a select number of modern runtime environment limitations, ensuring that your existing solution runs as expected without modifying source code.
-[More...](package-support-framework-overview.md)
+[Learn more](package-support-framework-overview.md)
     :::column-end:::
 :::row-end:::